 Thought this revival would be about Momus competition coming back to help us with our Japanese.

-― Modern Zounds in Undiscovered Country (James Redd and the Blecchs), Friday, 24 November 2017 21:41 (two months ago) Permalink
+― Modern Zounds in Undiscovered Country (James Redd and the Blecchs), Friday, 24 November 2017 21:41 (seven months ago) Permalink

 Plot twistMomus doesn’t speak japanese

-― Modern Zounds in Undiscovered Country (James Redd and the Blecchs), Saturday, 25 November 2017 14:52 (two months ago) Permalink
+― Modern Zounds in Undiscovered Country (James Redd and the Blecchs), Saturday, 25 November 2017 14:52 (six months ago) Permalink

 i sympathize with or relate to his reasons/excuses for not learning japanese